silq-lang/silq/README.md

 ## Using PSI on your own models

-Run './psi example.psi', where 'example.psi' is a file containing the source code for the model.
+Run `./psi example.psi`, where `example.psi` is a file containing the source code for the model.
 The next section ("Quick language guide") briefly introduces the most important language features.

 ### Additional command-line options

-Run './psi --help' to display information about supported command-line options.
+Run `./psi --help` to display information about supported command-line options.

 ### Examples